 It includes more than 11,000 power stations and industrial plants across the EU with around 1,000 of these in the UK.
 These include power stations, oil refineries, offshore platforms and industries that produce iron and steel, cement and lime, paper, glass, ceramics and chemicals.

-Other organisations, including universities and hospitals, may also be covered by the EU ETS depending upon the combustion capacity of equipment at their sites.
+Other of organisations, including universities and hospitals, may also be covered by the EU ETS depending upon the combustion capacity of equipment at their sites.
 Aviation operators flying into or from a European airport are also covered by the EU ETS.